AnthonyCxx/Notes-and-Writeups/Python/Data and Datatypes/Built-in Types.md

 ## Boolean Type, _bool_
 Booleans can either be _True_ or _False_ (mind the capital letter) and are used in control flow statements and loops (_if_, _while_, etc.).
-Most datatypes are [implicitly boolean](http://anh.cs.luc.edu/handsonPythonTutorial/boolean.html) are can be used as bools. all numeric types are false when 0 and true otherwise, containers are false when empty (strings, lists, sets, etc.), and _None_ is always false.
+Most datatypes are [implicitly boolean](http://anh.cs.luc.edu/handsonPythonTutorial/boolean.html) are can be used as bools.
+All numeric types are false when 0 and true otherwise, containers are false when empty (strings, lists, sets, etc.), and _None_ is always false.
 ```Python

 ```